ietf-wg-cellar/matroska-specification/block_additional_mappings_intro.md

 </Segment>
 ```

 Block Additional Mappings detail how additional data MAY be stored in the `BlockMore Element` with a `BlockAdditionMapping Element` within the `Track Element` which identifies the `BlockAdditional` content.
-Block Additional Mappings define the `BlockAddIDType` value reserved to identify that type of data as well as providing a label which MAY be stored within the `BlockAddIDName Element`.
+Block Additional Mappings define the `BlockAddIDType` value reserved to identify that type of data as well as providing an optional label stored within the `BlockAddIDName Element`.
 When the Block Additional Mapping is dependent on additional contextual information then the Mapping SHOULD describe that storage of how additional contextual information is stored within the `BlockAddIDExtraData Element`.

 The following Block Additional Mappings are defined.